turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_check_summary.md

   aws_wellarchitected_check_summary;
 ```

-### Get account summary for trusted advisor checks for wellarchitected lens in a particular workload
+### Get account summary for trusted advisor checks for well-architected lens in a particular workload

 ```sql
 select